Lethalz/ZetV2/Reference/Others/Cert order.md

 5. Network with other professionals in the field
 6. Balance depth and breadth in your skill set
 7. Always tie your technical skills to business outcomes

-Remember, this roadmap is flexible.
-Adjust it based on your career goals, job market demands, and personal interests.
-The key is consistent learning and practical application of your skills.